hyrtx/NORTH/README.md

-# Using SQL to Analyze Northwind Traders Data
+# Using SQL to Create Northwind Traders Data Reports
 ## Business Understading

-![Andy Lee Trader Image Unsplash](assets/andy-li-trader-unsplash.jpg)
+![Andy Lee Trader Image Unsplash](assets/andy-li-trader-unsplash.jpg) *Photo by Andy Lee on [Unsplash](https://unsplash.com).*

 ### Project Objectives
+The purpose of this project is to demonstrate the use of SQL to generate reports that address key business questions for Northwind Traders, a fictitious company.

+By leveraging SQL queries, valuable insights are extracted to assist with revenue tracking, customer segmentation, and sales optimization.
+The focus is on creating structured reports that support strategic decision-making, highlighting the essential role of SQL in solving business problems and efficiently organizing data.

-The main objective of this project is to **carry out an comprehensive analysis of the sales data of the fictitious company Northwind Traders using SQL queries**.
-The goal is to extract valuable information that can support strategic business decisions.
+The main objective of this project is to **create sales reports that answer the business questions of the fictitious company Northwind Traders using SQL queries**.
+The aim is to extract valuable information that can support strategic business decisions.

 This analysis will follow an adaptation of the **CRISP-DM methodology** to ensure a structured and effective approach.

 ### Business Questions
-The analysis will address the following specific questions:
+The project will address the following specific questions:

 1. **Revenue Reports**
     - What was the **total revenue in 1997?**